Types of Verbs

 - I call my family every weekend. 📞

-- We travel to new places every year. ✈️
+- They travel to new places every year. ✈️

 - He writes poems in his free time. 🖊️